 Dr. Whitman is a New York licensed clinical psychologist who performs pediatric neuropsychological evaluations.
 She lives with her husband and son in Park Slope.

-Pay: Private pay only.
-Dr. Whitman does not accept insurance but is happy to provide a receipt for out-of-network insurance reimbursement.
+PAYMENT: Private pay only.
+Dr. Whitman does not accept insurance but is happy to provide a receipt for out-of-network insurance reimbursement at the end of the testing process.
+Dr. Whitman asks for payment in three installments.
 Cash or check accepted.

-TYPE OF SERVICES: Neuropsychological evaluations for children, adolescents, and young adults.
-Dr. Whitman is also able to conduct neuropsychological evaluations with adults.
+TYPE OF SERVICES: Comprehensive neuropsychological evaluations for children, adolescents, and young adults.

-EXPERTISE: Dr. Whitman is trained in the evaluation of children and adults with learning disabilities, developmental delay, intellectual disability, AD/HD, and autism spectrum disorders.
-She has expertise in the cognitive evaluation of children with epilepsy/seizures, traumatic brain injury, and potential prenatal toxic exposure (alcohol, lead).
+EXPERTISE: Dr. Whitman is trained in the evaluation of learning disabilities, developmental delay, intellectual disability, language disorder, attention/executive functioning related difficulties (AD/HD), autism spectrum disorders, and cognitive difficulties secondary mood/anxiety.
+She also has specialized expertise in the evaluation of children with epilepsy/seizures, traumatic brain injury/concussion, and potential prenatal toxic exposure (e.g., alcohol, lead).